District Bus Routes 2021-2022

 - Parents/Guardians are responsible for picking up their student(s) at the bus stop each day.
 The Parents/Guardians may have another responsible party (another adult/older sibling) meet the student(s) at the bus stop.

 - Parents/Guardians should wait for the student on the right side of the bus (where the student’s exit the bus).
 Students will not be allowed to cross in front of or behind the bus.

-- Students in Kindergarten through Second Grade will not be left at a bus stop if a responsible party is not there to meet them.
-Students in Third and Fourth Grade may walk home from the bus stop if we have received a signed letter from the Parent/Guardian, giving the child permission to walk home without an adult.
+- Students in Kindergarten through Third Grade will not be left at a bus stop if a responsible party is not there to meet them.
+Students in Fourth Grade may walk home from the bus stop if we have received a signed letter from the Parent/Guardian, giving the child permission to walk home without an adult.
 No letter is required for students in Fifth Grade and higher.

 - Parents/Guardians will be charged a $25 fee (per student) when their student(s) is/are returned to school on the school bus, if there was not a responsible party at the bus stop to meet them.
 Failure to pay this fee may result in the students lose their bus privileges.

 - If a student(s) is/are brought back to school and School Administration can not reach a Parent/Guardian by 5:00 p.m. on a full-day and 2:00 p.m. on a half-day, School Administration will determine that the child has been abandoned and the Worcester Police Department will be notified.
 As mandated reporters, School Administrators are required to file a form Massachusetts General Law Chapter 119 Section 51A, “Reporting of Suspected Abuse or Neglect of a Child.”

 - Students who are returned to their School more than three times because a responsible party was not at the bus stop to meet the student will lose their bus privileges for the remainder of the school year.

 You may direct any questions or concerns to your student’s school.